aditp928/nyt-react/README.md

 The application utilizes jquery in the frontend, nodejs and expressjs are utilized for the backend.

 Practices the use of state and components.
-Also utlizes react router
+Also utlizes react router.